 One way to begin is to imagine the life that you want.
 You’ve obviously gotten sober because you want to change your life.
 Perhaps you’re unhappy, depressed, lost, confused, or physically unwell.
 Whatever the reason for sobriety, you can start recovery by imagining the kind of life you’d like to have.
 As you consider your life ahead, be sure to keep the following aspects of your life in mind:

 - Physical health – Would you like to be free of illnesses or reach your optimal health?

 - Emotional health – Would you like to have emotional stability versus swinging from mood to mood?

 - Social health – Would you like to feel comfortable and completely yourself when around others?
 Would you like to have a network of friends that support you?

 - Mental health – Would you like to be free of any mental illnesses?
-Would like to have mental clarity, happiness, and overall sense of satisfaction in life?
+Would you like to have mental clarity, happiness, and an overall sense of satisfaction in life?

 - Spiritual health – Would you like to feel spiritually connected to a higher being?

 These are areas of life to consider in order to begin daydreaming about the life you want.
 Many recovering addicts believe they know where they’re going.
 They are simply aiming for sobriety.
 And that in and of itself is a wonderful goal to have.
 It’s just the right direction to be aiming your sails.
 In early recovery, it’s important to remember you choose the scenery, the company you keep, and how fast you want to go in recovery.
 You have a say in much of your recovery.

 Find Support in Recovery